Homemade Whole Wheat Bagels (Oil-Free)

 Though I love to cook, I’m certainly not a baker and actually don’t make a lot of baked goods.
 Bagels were far off my radar until recently when I saw a post from someone on Facebook about how easy they are to make.

-I love bagels, especially with my Cashew Cream Cheese or homemade walnut butter, but they are really hard to find in the store if you’re avoiding oil.
-That’s what piqued my interest in making whole wheat bagels on that social media post.
+I love bagels, especially with my cashew cream cheese, this easy chocolate cashew cream, or our homemade walnut butter, but bagels are really hard to find in the store if you’re avoiding oil.
+That’s what piqued my interest in making oil-free whole wheat bagels.

 When I decided to give it a try, it was awesome to realize that I already had everything on hand in my kitchen that was needed.